embodied-music-lab/PraatGen/README.md

 ⚠️ Best practice: PraatGen was originally trained on Opus 4.6 with Extended Thinking.
 Opus 4.8 was recently released, and all signs indicate that it excels.
 Opus 4.7 really wants to behave agentically, which can be great for large-scale code refactors in AUTO SANDBOX mode.
 Always keep the model you are using in mind.
 It is a variable.

-# NOTE: To start, all of the files you need are in the current zip folder.

 # EML PraatGen

 **Generate Praat scripts through conversation.**